-Attention to psychological and behavioral issues become significant treatment considerations as the frequency of a patient's migraine increases, there is increased disability secondary to headache, and/or there is inadequate response to usually effective treatment.
-As migraine becomes more chronic, headache-related disability increases, there are higher direct and indirect costs, there are higher rates of co-morbid conditions, greater poly-pharmacy, and greater social impediments.
+Attention to psychological and behavioral issues become even greater treatment considerations as the frequency of a patient's migraine increases, there is increased disability secondary to headache, and/or there is inadequate response to usually effective treatment.
+As migraine becomes more chronic, headache-related disability increases, there are higher direct and indirect costs, and there are higher rates of co-morbid conditions, greater poly-pharmacy, and greater social impediments.
 Such findings highlight the complexity of such patients which necessitate a comprehensive, behavioral treatment strategy.
+Hence, behavioral therapy is necessary for the complete treatment of migraine and chronic migraine.